-Join our tours from Cardiff and discover the highlights of Wales and its capital city.
-Travel in a small-group on a comfortable minibus, in the company of a knowledgeable driver-guide.
-Explore the best of Cardiff and also discover the highlights of Wales, with stunning scenery in National Parks, discover Welsh industrial history, visit the most iconic castles and spend time in the capital city Cardiff…
+Join our tours from Cardiff and discover the highlights of Wales from its capital.
+Travel in a small-group on a comfortable minibus, in the company of a friendly driver-guide.
+Spend time in Cardiff and discover the highlights of Wales, with stunning scenery, industrial history and iconic castles…

 Though human occupation in the Cardiff area dates back several thousand years, the first significant settlement wasn’t established until the arrival of the Romans into Britain.
 They constructed a fortification at the mouth of the river Taff in the first century.
-It is thought that this is the origin of the name Cardiff; from the Welsh Caer-Taff, which means Fort on the Taff.
-This small fort remained mostly unchanged until the Romans departed, after which it stayed uninhabited for centuries until the invasion of the Normans.
+It is thought that this is the origin of the name Cardiff; from the Welsh Caer-Taff, which means ‘fort on the Taff’.
+This small fortification remained mostly unchanged until the Romans departed, after which it stayed uninhabited for centuries until the invasion of the Normans.

 From 1801 to 1901, Cardiff’s population grew from less than 2,000 to over 150,000 as industry boomed, the railways arrived and Cardiff became the largest coal-exporting port in the world.
-However, prosperity declined in the twentieth century as industry declined, amplified by the two world wars.
-Even by this point, Wales still had no recognised capital, until Cardiff was officially chosen as the first capital city in 1955.
-In recent years, Cardiff has seen much regeneration and is a growing city for modern industries, and the location of the Welsh Assembly in Cardiff Bay.
+However, prosperity declined in the twentieth century as industry declined, which was amplified by the two world wars.
+Even by this point, Wales still had no recognised capital city, until Cardiff was officially in 1955.
+In recent years, Cardiff has seen much regeneration and is a growing city for modern industries, as well as the location of the Welsh Assembly in Cardiff Bay.

 Exploring the modern Cardiff Bay area is also an essential part of any visit to the Welsh capital.
 A hub of industry as Cardiff became the largest coal exporting port in the world, this area is the largest waterfront development in Europe.
 Through the 1990s the Cardiff Bay Barrage saw massive regeneration, and is now home to some of the city’s most recognisable buildings, including the Millennium Centre and the Senedd, home of the Welsh Parliament.
 For the adventurous there are also a variety of water-based attractions and activities to be found here.